 We also tell you what letter Bamix give it ( e.g. A blade) and what they look like by the way because some sales sites online mix the names up.
 That doesn’t help but if you know what it should look like and what it does then that’s 99% of what you need to know before choosing which one to buy.

-Bamix multipurpose blade
+Bamix multipurpose blade (C)

 This is also known as the chopper blade or the C blade.

 So you can easily make shortcrust pastry, brioche, and bread !
-You can also make amazing ice cream and flavoured butters with its hard crushing action works wonders on ice or nuts.
+You can also make amazing ice cream and flavoured butters, and its hard crushing action works wonders on ice or nuts.

-Bamix whisk blade
+Bamix whisk blade (B)

 Also known as the blender blade or the B blade.

 (Quick note: sometimes in Europe, (even in a Bamix office !), when they translate to English, they mix up the names between this and the beater / aerator blade.
 So, just always look at the pictures as well as words)

-Bamix beater blade
+Bamix beater blade (A)

 Also known as the aerator blade or the A blade.
 (Be careful as some sites also mistakenly call the Beater blade the B blade!)

 Basically, it tilts a little which allows it to get air into the mixture, hence the name aerator.
 Think of using it for anything that needs beating with a light touch.
-So you can now see why it is also called a foamer, or a creamer, a sauce maker.
+So you can now see why the beater blade ( found here on Amazon) is also called a foamer, or a creamer, a sauce maker.

 Note: A little heads up on this little blade.
-If you have eagle eyes like Aoibheann… the ‘disc’ can look like it’s not quite straight ( i.e not exactly 90degrees to the stem).
+If you have eagle eyes like Aoibheann… the ‘disc’ can look like it’s not quite straight ( i.e not exactly 90 degrees to the stem).
 So don’t be alarmed if you think it’s damaged.
-It’s mean’t to be like that to work properly
+It’s meant to be like that to work properly

-Bamix meat blade
+Bamix meat blade (S)

 Also known as the mincer or slicing blade or the S blade.

-Other attachments and accessories
+Other Bamix attachments – chopping and grinding bowls, and food processing accessories

-Bamix dry mill
+Bamix dry mill – the grinder

 If you do end up with a dry grinder only, its not the end of the world as, although it is meant for dry ingredients only, most people say you can also use it to chop herbs (leaves that you have removed surface water from for example) or veggies (again, dry surface).
 I also found an unusual use for the ‘dry’ grinder when a user reported it works well as a stand!
 Surprisingly stable it seems.